-This post by guest blogger Connie Solidad appears as part of our series Small Business 500.
+This post is by guest blogger Connie Solidad.

 Credit mistakes can lead to slowed growth, ruined reputations, and in the worst cases, business failure.
 These are five common mistakes that startups need to avoid to ensure the longevity of their business.